microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CONTRIBUTING.md

 1. Fork the repository.
 Click on the "Fork" button on the top right of the page and follow the flow.
 1. Create a branch in your fork (off of the [mrtk_development](https://github.com/microsoft/mixedrealitytoolkit-unity/tree/mrtk_development) branch) to make it easier for you to isolate your fork.
-    - For the legacy HoloToolkit use the [htk_development](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development) branch
+    - For the legacy HoloToolkit use the [htk_development](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development) branch.
 1. Instructions for writing and running tests are at [UnitTests](UnitTests.md).
 1. Instructions for building and deploying MRTK are at [BuildAndDeploy](../BuildAndDeploy.md).
 1. Make **small and frequent** commits that include tests which could be a unity scene showing usage of your feature.